tapjs/tapjs/README.md

 Run `npm run bootstrap` to build the `@tapjs/test` module with the default set of plugins, so that the other libraries can build properly.
 (This only has to be done once.)

+## Bootstrap and `skipLibCheck`

+Because there's a bootstrapping cycle between `@tapjs/core`, `@tapjs/test`, and all of the plugins, they MUST use `skipLibCheck: true` in their tsconfigs.
+It should not be used in other packages.